oliora/ppconsul/README.md

 `make`

 Windows:
-open `workspace\ppconsul.sln` file in MSVS and build it there or build from command line with
+open sulution file `ppconsul\workspace\ppconsul.sln` in MSVS and build there or build the project from the command line with
 `cmake --build . --config release`.

 ## How To Run Tests